GraceShi0321/MasksPlease/README.md

 # What We Will Learn
 First, we will learn all the tools and skills required in this project, as mentioned in the previous section.
 These include TensorFlow, OpenCV, and an overall understanding of the rationale behind machine learning / deep learning.
 In addition, we have to get familiar with designing the best algorithms that would make an otherwise hard task as accessible as possible.
 Furthermore, new platforms like GitHub will also contribute to our coherence in not only doing research but also presenting our findings to the public.
 Last but not least, we will learn how to collaborate!

-# Risks
+# Risks and Limitations
 First, due to our limited knowledge in machine learning / deep learning, we may not be able to select the best type of algorithm/neural network for our task.
 Second, even if our face mask detection algorithm works great on our datasets, its applicability to real-life situations is uncertain and is contingent on several external factors, such as how representative our training/testing datasets are, and quality of images captured by the camera and delivered to the algorithm (suppose our face mask detection algorithm will eventually be implemented in hardwares).
 Besides, the data related to our topic is not easily quantifiable.
 Data usually comes in the form of images instead of numerical or categorical values which we could easily capitalize in model building or machine learning.

 # Ethics
 1. What groups of people have the potential to benefit from the existence of our product?
 People of races that are well represented in our training datasets may benefit from our algorithm.
 Since the algorithm would be well trained on recognizing face masks on faces similar to theirs, the algorithm would have higher classification accuracy for these individuals and thus protect the spread of COVID-19 more effectively in these populations.
-For regions with face mask mandates, an algorithm like ours that can automatically identify people without masks can reduce the cost of law enforcement (e.g. people who are trying to hide the fact that they are not wearing a mask will be more easily spotted).
+For regions with face mask mandates, an algorithm like ours that can automatically identify people without masks can reduce the cost of law enforcement (e.g. people who are trying to hide the fact that they are not wearing a mask will be more easily spotted), and significantly reduce the instances where it end up being the people beside someone to warn him to wear the mask instead of him knowing to do it himself.

 2. What groups of people have the potential to be harmed from the existence of our product?
 People of races that are not well represented in our training datasets may be harmed or may not benefit from the algorithm to the same extent than other racial groups.
 Because the algorithm would be worse at recognizing face masks on their faces, if false positives occur (i.e. the algorithm detects a face mask when there isn't one) the whole population would have a greater risk for infection, but if false negatives occur (i.e. the algorithm fails to detect a face mask when there is one) the individual would attract unnecessary attention from others.
 However, since it is easy for humans to tell whether someone is wearing a mask or not, such false negatives should be quickly resolved and should be unlikely to result in serious consequences.
 But still, such unnecessary troubles should have been avoided by having more representative training datasets.